Salam Zgharta FC: Estephan Frangieh's presidency (2006–present)

 In their return to the Premier League in the 2013–14 season, Salam Zgharta hired Peter Meindertsma as their head coach.
-While the club struggled to avoid relegation in the league, they won the 2013–14 Lebanese FA Cup, after beating Tripoli 1–0 after extra time in the final.
-In 2015, Salam Zgharta participated for the first time in the AFC Cup after winning the one-legged qualifying play-off round match against Khayr Vahdat 3–0 at home.
-They went on to win one match, against Al-Nahda of Oman, in six games in the group stage.
+While the club struggled to avoid relegation in the league, they won the 2013–14 Lebanese FA Cup.
+In 2015, Salam Zgharta participated for the first time in the AFC Cup after winning the one-legged qualifying play-off round match against Khayr Vahdat.
+They went on to win one match in six games in the group stage.

-In the 2016–17 season, Salam Zgharta started the campaign with a 5–2 win at home against Ansar, the league's record-title holders.
-Salam finished runners-up, their best ever finish to date, winning 10 games out of 11 at home.
-They qualified to the 2018–19 Arab Club Champions Cup for the first time, losing 3–2 on aggregate against Raja Casablanca in the round of 32.
+In the 2016–17 season, Salam Zgharta started the campaign with a 5–2 win at home against Ansar.
+Salam finished runners-up, their best ever finish to date.
+They qualified to the 2018–19 Arab Club Champions Cup for the first time, losing against Raja Casablanca in the round of 32.
 In the 2020–21 seasons, after eight consecutive seasons in the top flight, Salam Zgharta were relegated to the Second Division.
-They were promoted back in 2021–22, after finishing second in the Second Division.
+They were promoted in 2021–22, after finishing second in the Second Division, before being relegated back in 2022–23, finishing 11th in the Premier League.

 Colors and badges

 Following the move from Achrafieh to Zgharta, Salam Zgharta was known for wearing blue at home and white away.
 After the re-merging of the LFA in 1990, Salam Zgharta opted to change their home colours to red.

-The first ever logo of Salam Zgharta was designed in 1971 by artist Pierre Farchakh.
+The first ever logo of Salam Zgharta was designed in 1971.
 It consisted of a circle with the words "Al Salam Zgharta" (السلام زغرتا) written in a calligraphic form to take the shape of a pigeon.
 The design was then changed in 2010, which conserved the round shape.
-The logo consisted of a circle on top of a bigger circle: the bigger circle was divided in two halves, the top half black with the word "SALAM" is written in white, while the bottom half red with the word "ZGHARTA" also written in white.
-The smaller circle was made of a football on top of a pigeon, with red underneath the pigeon.
-The logo was then re-modernized in 2016 by graphic designer Alberto Nakad.

 Stadium

 Salam Zgharta owns the Zgharta Sports Complex.
-The stadium is located in the Merdeshiyeh region in Zgharta and currently it can host almost 5,500 people.
-The stadium was built by the Maronite endowment next to the Sarkis and Bakhos Church, and it was renovated in 2009 using the donations of the club's fans in Zgharta.
+The stadium is located in the Merdeshiyeh region in Zgharta and it can host almost 5,500 people.
+The stadium was built by the Maronite endowment next to the Sarkis and Bakhos Church, and it was renovated in 2009.
 The same year, the endowment gave the right of usage of the stadium to Salam Zgharta.
-Other than the football pitch, the complex contains an outdoor basketball court, futsal court, headquarters of the club, cafeteria, gym and a number of studios for the players coming from outside of Zgharta.

 The stadium faced a ban from the federation in 1999, which was lifted in 2009.